valueflows/valueflows/docs/introduction/exchanges.md

 ### Agreements

 Various kinds of agreements between agents govern the rights and responsibilities for economic resources that are transferred.
+Agreements can reflect any economic paradigm, so make it possible for the Exchange and Transfer vocabulary to work equally well for capitalist businesses, transitional economic interactions, and next economy interactions.

+ValueFlows does not define the vocabulary for agreements, but defines optional references to an agreement when it could be useful.